ucdavisdatalab/workshop_ocr_python/chapters/index.md

 workflow that involves tesseract which includes image pre-processing and text cleaning.

-OCR allows us to convert images of text documents into machine encoded text.
+OCR allows us to convert images of text documents into **machine encoded text**.
 There are many reasons to use OCR for research.
 Often times the most relevant documents to your research query are not available in a digitized form.
 Or, there does exist a scanned version of the document online, but that digital